xueqifan0120/cascon/Readme.md

 ```
 3) Execute the cell by pressing Ctrl + Enter or going to Notebook toolbar and selecting `Run -> Run Cells`.

 4) Add the following cells and execute them in order.
+Almost each cell is accompanied by a short description in comment format.
+At any time during the exercise, feel free to ask a workshop host further clarification or questions.

 In [2]
 ```